taublast/Doom.Mobile/README.md

 ## Dev Notes

 * You normally need to use `Doom.sln` to play.
+* As doom is computing its walls on CPU do not try to debug this on mobile.
+See performance notes above.
+* The final texture is rendered using a shader so we can be modify it in the future to do more work on GPU for the DOOM engine.
 * Projects are separated into shared code and MAUI implementation.
 You can add another implementation, for example for Avalonia, by referencing the shared project.
 * The original ManagedDoom Silk for Windows implementation was kept to serve as a development reference inside `Doom-Dev.sln`.
 * iOS simulator M-chip compatible.